 Risk Analysis

-The table below outlines the key risks associated with Intel Corporation (INTC) and Analog Devices, Inc. (ADI) as of the most recent reporting year.
+Below is a summary of the key risks associated with Intel Corporation (INTC) and Analog Devices, Inc. (ADI).

 | Metric | Intel Corporation (INTC) | Analog Devices, Inc. (ADI) |